 Ohio has developed a continuum of supports based on federal and state laws and regulations.
-This continuum ranges from "Independent" support districts that have no specific, state-mandated improvement requirements to districts under the oversight of an "Academic Distress Commission," which is the most intensive school improvement strategy.
+This continuum ranges from "Independent" to "Intensive" support. districts that have no specific, statemandated improvement requirements to districts under the oversight of an "Academic Distress Commission," which is the most intensive school improvement strategy.
 Districts also may fall into moderate or intensive supports on that continuum.

-This "differentiated accountability" system contains a range of support levels that are based on a district's report card grades and the presence in a district of Priority, Focus or Watch schools.
+This "differentiated accountability" system contains a range of support levels that are based on a district's report card grades and the presence in a district of Priority, Focus or Watch CSI, TSI and ATSI schools.
 These support levels feature specific interventions, supports and monitoring.
 They recognize districts that are making progress, raising student achievement and closing performance gaps between student subgroups.